Essay for Unit #1 on Classical Chinese Thought

 One of the great things about writing in the Humanities is that your argument does not have to be 100% correct; it just has to be convincing enough to merit sereious consideration.

 So, can you argue any point under the sun, then?
 Perhaps, but not quite.
 For example, would you want to argue that Laozi was an alien who came from outer space to help the inhabitants of earth with some wisdom?
-If so, yet you can find no written evidence such as "I come from another planet and this is what I have to each you....," or no other, external evidence of alien spacecraft visiting China around the time this text emerged, then you had better come up with something else in the language of the text that points to its alien orgins.
+If so, yet you can find no written evidence such as "I come from another planet and this is what I have to each you....," or no other, external evidence of alien spacecraft visiting China around the time this text emerged, then you had better come up with something else in the language of the text that points to its alien origins.
 If you cannot do this, then your argument is not going to hold up very well.
-So, no, you cannot argue for just anything; what you claim must have support in your quotations from the text, and you may have to argue for your interpretation, or find some additonal support from folks like Mote or Fingarette, to strengthen your position.
+So, no, you cannot argue for just anything; what you claim must have support in your quotations from the text, and you may be wise to find some additonal support from folks like Mote or Fingarette to strengthen your position.
+Highly recommended.